The farm bill virtually structures our entire food and agricultural system in the United States.

 It was created in the 1930s to stabilize a struggling agricultural market caused by the Great Depression, but has since grown from supporting producers of staple commodities (corn, soybeans, wheat, etc.) to affect food access for low income families (SNAP), rural broadband internet development, beginning farmer support, crop insurance, and much more.

 As noted by the National Sustainable Agriculture Coalition (NSAC), “Every five years, the farm bill expires and is updated: it goes through an extensive process where it is proposed, debated, and passed by Congress and is then signed into law by the President.
 Each farm bill has a unique title, and the current farm bill is called the Agriculture Improvement Act of 2018.
 It was enacted into law in December 2018 and expires in 2023.“

 OEFFA members fought for many of the programs included in the Agriculture Improvement Act in the 2018 Farm Bill and, working with our national partners, were able to secure many critical wins that will help to reshape our food and agricultural system over time.
 We aim to do even more in 2023.

 The 2023 Farm Bill will shape the future of agriculture for years to come.
 The OEFFA policy team is actively working to ensure this transformative bill supports our vision for a future in which sustainable and organic farmers thrive, local food nourishes our communities, and agricultural practices protect and enhance our environment.

 Getting Ready for the 2023 Farm Bill

 Members are coming together around each of the five planks of our farm bill platform to talk more in months to come.
-We will review the bills Congress introduces to see if and how they align with our values and priorities.
-We will take action and make our voice heard by writing letters, sharing farmer stories and organizing calls and meetings for members of Congress to hear from their constituents.
+We will review the bills Congress introduces for their alignment with our values and priorities.
+We will take action and make our voice heard by writing letters, sharing farmer stories, and organizing calls and meetings with members of Congress.

 Join us today by emailing your name and contact information to firstname.lastname@example.org.